-Description: It is important for all students to learn how to conserve electricity while saving money, understand the safe practices while riding an ATV, and install/repair plumbing and electricity into their home.
+Description: It is important for all students to learn how to conserve electricity while saving money, understand safe practices while riding an ATV, and install/repair plumbing and electricity into their home.
 These activities can help a student to save money not only now, but also when they become a homeowner.
-This is an introductory course to basic home maintenance.
 The student's will focus on the study of the previously stated items, and create projects or complete laboratory practices that will help them to understand these components.